sloisel/pyptex/README.md

 pure-LaTeX file `example.pyptex`.
 The resulting PDF can be found [here](https://github.com/sloisel/pyptex/blob/master/examples/example.pdf)

 * The `pyptex` executable tries to locate the Python 3 executable using `/usr/bin/env python3`.
-This is because `python` refers to Python 2 on Macs and PypTeX is incompatible with Python 2.
-If your system doesn't have a `python3` executable, try something like: ``python `which pyptex` example.tex ``
+If this is causing you problems, try `python -u -m pyptex example.tex` instead.

 # Slightly bigger examples